AlphabitTeam/alphabot/README.md

 # alphabot

-A Discord bot to monitor liquidation status of wallets for Acala.
+A Discord bot to monitor liquidation status of wallets for Acala and Karura.

 ## Overview